Japan finger frostbite victim exposes Nepali desperation to revive Everest climbs

 In 2012, Kuriki spent two days in a snow hole at 27,000 feet in temperatures below minus 20 Celsius.
 That was when he had to have his fingertips amputated.

-Although his injuries mean basic things such as tying laces and gripping an ice ax are difficult, he has the strength and movement to put up a tent and cook food.
+Although his injuries mean basic things such as tying laces and gripping an ice axe are difficult, he has the strength and movement to put up a tent and cook food.

 "I learn more from my failures than my successes," Kuriki said.
 "When you fail, you obsess over why things went wrong."